-The 10 day plan to learning the Quantitative Finance language.
+The 10 day quant training plan to learning the Quantitative Finance language.

 Over the last two years a number of our customers asked for a topic specific learning guide.